Database Access GUI Clients | Teleport

 The Oracle integration works only in the authenticated proxy mode.
 Start a local proxy for connections to your Oracle database by using the command below:

-This command uses the local port 1521, but you can choose any port, or let
+The command above uses the local port 11555, but you can choose any available port.
+Leaving

 In "Connections" click the "+" button for a new database connection: